-- 1. Use the equipment appropriately. - 2.
+- 1. Use equipment properly. - 2.
 Explain the purpose of and demonstrate a circuit weight training program. - 3.
-Design a fitness plan that meets their current level of fitness. - 4.
-Develop an appreciation for healthy lifestyles and lifetime fitness by stating what you will do in terms of your personal fitness once you leave this class.
+Design a fitness plan that meets his/her current level of fitness - 4.
+Develop an appreciation for healthy lifestyles and lifetime fitness by stating what he/she will do in terms of personal fitness after leaving this course.